f3d-app/f3d/doc/user/QUICKSTART.md

 ## Running F3D

-Once F3D has been installed, you should be able to open a [supported file](#supported-file-formats) in any of the following ways:
+Once F3D has been installed, you should be able to open a file in any of the following ways:

 * Open a file directly from your file manager.
 * Open F3D, then drag and drop a file into the application window.